sunitsdk/SanSdkSample/README.md

 Before integrating native ads into your app:

 1. create an account, create an **App**, and create an **Ad unit** using the format ‘Native’.
-2. Follow our steps to [Integrate the SHAREit Open SDK](https://github.com/sunitsdk/ShareitOpenSDKDemo/blob/master/README.md#integrate-the-shareit-open-sdk-for-android) into your project.
+2. Follow our steps to [Integrate the San Open SDK](https://github.com/sunitsdk/SanOpenSDKDemo/blob/master/README.md#integrate-the-San-open-sdk-for-android) into your project.
-3. Integrated the Shareit Ad open SDK
+3. Integrated the San Ad open SDK

 ####  Step 1.
 Request the Native Ad

 ```
-ShareItNative shareItNative = new ShareItNative(getContext(), adUnitId, new ShareItNative.NativeNetworkListener() {
+SanNative sanNative = new SanNative(getContext(), adUnitId, new SanNative.NativeNetworkListener() {
     @Override
     public void onNativeLoaded(BaseNativeAd nativeAd) {
         // Called when the ad for the given adUnitId has loaded.